TheSquareRoot/discrete-rocknroll-revamped/README.md

 ### Planned improvement

 The code is still being actively developped.
 Here are some features that I plan to add in the future:
-- Extend available probability distributions using scipy.stats (DONE)
+- Memory optimization using dask.
-- Allow loading velocity time series from NetCDF files
+- Saving simulation results to plot later.
-- Include additional models for aerodynamic forces (DONE)
+- More extensive control of the frequency content of friction velocity perturbations.
-- Include the Rabinovich model for adhesion force calculation
+- Include the Rabinovich model for adhesion force calculation.

 ### Contact
 Mail: victor.bourgin@universite-paris-saclay.fr \